Myanmar Discovery By Car

 We understand that plans can change.
 Here's a quick summary of our cancellation terms:

-If your tour is impacted by unexpected events (like natural disasters or force majeure), we’ll offer you the option to postpone your trip or refund eligible payments (excluding any unrecoverable costs).
+If your tour is impacted by unexpected events (like natural disasters or force majeure), we will offer you the option to postpone your trip or refund eligible payments (excluding any unrecoverable costs).

-Yes, most travelers will need a visa to enter Vietnam.
-The process is simple, and we’re happy to guide you through it.
+Yes, visas are required for most travelers.
 If your trip includes neighboring countries, we’ll help you check their specific visa requirements too.

 You may also like